Here's what the Black Lives Matter patch means to the Jays

 “I think it’s a controversial decision and a lot of people might be uncomfortable with it,” sophomore Antwann Jones said.
 “But I hope they realize this is bigger than the organization — or whatever people think that Black Lives Matter is.
 We’re just trying to state this, that Black lives matter.”

-Creighton’s team had Zoom calls devoted to the topic at numerous points this past offseason.

-They shared experiences — reliving moments when they felt misjudged based solely on the color of their skin.
-They talked about possible solutions, and brainstormed ways they could make an impact to spark change, or to at least keep the conversation going.
+Creighton devoted numerous Zoom calls to the topic this past offseason.
+They shared experiences — reliving moments when they felt misjudged based on the color of their skin.
+They talked about possible solutions, and brainstormed ways they could spark change, or to at least keep the conversation going.

 “I know we’re on a big platform here in college basketball so we can bring that awareness, and show that Black lives do matter and that we’re still fighting today for equality and justice around this country,” sophomore guard Shereef Mitchell said.
 “We’ve come a long way but we’re still not done yet.
 We’re still trying to push that message out.”